-- 1) That Engineering and Public Works Department Report No. EPW-2019-20 be received; - 2) That Council endorse the Township of King Drinking Water Quality Management System (DWQMS)Operational Plan; - 3) That the Clerk forward a copy of this endorsement to the Township's QMS Representative for inclusion in the Operational Plan.
+- 1. Report Number PW-ENV-2023-001 be received; and - 2.
+Council endorse the Township of King's Quality Management System (QMS) Operational Plan, for drinking water; and - 3.
+The Clerk forward a copy of this endorsement to the Township's QMS Representative for inclusion in the Operational Plan.